organiclever/ayokoding/pages/Book%3A Russ Olsen - Getting Clojure.md

   - Sets
     - Clojure Sets are all about membership
     - Sets have their own ideas about the order of their elements
+  - Keep in mind that in expressions like `(:author book)` or `(:sci-fi genres)`, the keywords `:author` and `:sci-fi` aren’t just pretending to be functions.
+They are functions—functions that look themselves up in a map or a set.
+It is very common, if a bit confusing to beginners, to see a keyword like `:title` in a context where a function is clearly called for.
+In those situations, you can bet that there is either a map or a set involved.
+  - Wrapping up
+    - We are now done with Clojure's basic data structures!
   - Code snippets
     - ```clojure
       (ns follow-along.c03-maps-keywords-and-sets)